 - Light Emitting Diodes (LEDs).
 The majority of our street lights and increasing numbers of signs and bollards utilise this technology.
 They produce the closest equivalent to daylight, use less energy and have lower greenhouse gas emissions.

 - High pressure sodium lamps.
-These provide a golden colour.
-They are used where a more natural colour is required, for example in town centres and conservation areas.
-They are also being used increasingly in other locations.
+These provide a golden colour and were fitted where a more natural colour was required, for example in town centres and conservation areas.
+These are being replaced with LEDs where possible.

 - Low pressure sodium lamps.
 These produce the familiar orange colour and are being phased out within the industry as manufacturers move towards LED production.